AlgoMaster Logo

 This problem is trickier than the basic "remove duplicates" variant (LeetCode #83).
 In that easier version, you keep one copy of each duplicate.
 Here, you remove all copies.
 If a value appears two or more times, every node with that value is gone.

 Because the list is sorted, duplicates are always adjacent.
-That's a huge advantage.
 We don't need a hash map to track counts.
-We just need to detect when consecutive nodes share the same value, and then skip the entire run of that value.
+We only have to detect when consecutive nodes share the same value and then skip the entire run of that value.

-The real challenge is pointer management.
+The harder part is pointer management.
 When we delete nodes, we need to rewire the next pointer of the node before the duplicate group.
-But what if the duplicate group starts at the head?
-Then there is no "node before" it.
-This is where a dummy node (also called a sentinel) becomes essential.
-It gives us a stable anchor before the head so we can treat all positions uniformly.
+If the duplicate group starts at the head, there is no node before it.
+A dummy node (also called a sentinel) solves this.
+It gives us a stable anchor before the head so every deletion follows the same rewiring step regardless of where it happens.

 Key Constraints:

-• Sorted in ascending order → This is the key constraint.
-Duplicates are guaranteed to be consecutive, so a single scan can identify and skip all duplicates.
+• Sorted in ascending order → Duplicates are guaranteed to be consecutive, so a single left-to-right scan can identify and remove every duplicate run without any extra data structure.

 Approach 1: Hash Map (Two Pass)